jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### Advantage Standardization
 Before calculating a loss for the policy network, advantages are computed and then standardized, such that about half of the advantages are positive and about half are negative.
 This is done for stability of training and variance reduction.
-Here is an excert from [HW2](http://rail.eecs.berkeley.edu/deeprlcourse-fa17/f17docs/hw2_final.pdf) of the Berkely Deep RL course:
+Here is an excerpt from [HW2](http://rail.eecs.berkeley.edu/deeprlcourse-fa17/f17docs/hw2_final.pdf) of the Berkely Deep RL course:

 >A trick which is known to usually boost empirical performance by lowering variance of the estimator is to center advantages and normalize them to have mean of 0 and a standard